Practising permaculture in Sumatra: Regenerative patchouli oil

 Gayo Lues is one of the main essential oil growing districts in Indonesia, and it’s where we source our Sumatran patchouli oil.
 The agricultural processes here, however, are historically damaging on the land, the community and the natural diversity of the Sumatran rainforest.
 Farmers clear new sections of the natural parks each season through slash and burn techniques, which can spread into further protected forests and endanger the wildlife.
 This destructive loss of habitat, in turn, cuts off wildlife corridors, making it harder for animals to move around without passing through farming land.
 It also leaves protected species such as elephants and orangutans more susceptible to poaching.

 Ensuring our Sumatran patchouli oil is sourced as responsibly, directly and regeneratively as possible, our buying team have been working on the ground in Sumatra over the past decade with the Orangutan Information Center (OIC) - one of Lush’s sister charities.
-Two years ago Gayo Lues Permaculture Centre (GPC) was opened - a joint venture between OIC and Lush to see permaculture practices aid the regeneration of damaged land.
+Gayo Lues Permaculture Centre (GPC) was opened in 2015 as a joint venture between OIC and Lush to see permaculture practices aid the regeneration of damaged land and provide various training programmes on responsible and sustainable farming.

 Situated amongst the 40-degree hillsides in North Sumatra, the steep and sloping environment does little to help the regeneration of farmers’ land.
 Landslides are a constant threat, and the nutritious topsoil can slip away at any point.
 This leaves the ground infertile, and farmers often move on to find a new crop of land to grow on, often and unfortunately within the protected forests.